Skip to content

 **Dose and formulation — 20%.** Breadth of molecules, titration flexibility, and route options.
 This matters because the molecules are not interchangeable: once-weekly semaglutide 2.4 mg produced a mean −14.9% body-weight change in the STEP-1 trial1, while tirzepatide reached up to about −20.9% in SURMOUNT-12.
 A provider that stocks both molecules and a full titration ladder can follow the evidence; one that stocks a single dose cannot.
 We unpack the trade-off in semaglutide vs. tirzepatide.

 **Clinical oversight — 20%.** Prescriber model, provider verification confidence, and how care is supervised and escalated.
-This is the safety backbone of the score.
+This is the safety backbone of the score — and it matters more than a first-month intake suggests, since the trial record now shows these drugs affecting more than weight; see what else GLP-1 drugs do, beyond weight loss for what a prescriber should actually understand.

 **Fulfillment — 12%.** Pharmacy sourcing transparency, shipping reliability, and cold-chain handling — including whether a provider will tell you which pharmacy fills your prescription.